View hot line data here

 b.
 Electronic Records Not Publicly Accessible

 If a requester seeks access to an electronic record and the Department’s RTKL Office determines that the electronic record is a "public record," it will arrange for a copy of the record to be created and made available to the requester, in accordance with these policies.

 c.
 Access to Department Databases

 The policy of the Department is to deny any requests for direct access to Department databases.
 If the information contained in the database is a public record, access to the information may be provided by (i) a copy of its contents, in the same medium and format in which the database currently exists, and compiled, maintained and organized in the existing manner; or (ii) a paper copy of the same data.
 If the data set sought by a requester cannot be drawn from a single database, the policy of the Department is to refuse the request on the basis that it would require the creation of a record that does not currently exist.
-However, if information in a Department database is exempt or otherwise not to be produced under the RTKL, the Department has discretion to produce the information if the request does not invoke the RTKL.

 2. Access to Non-Electronic Records